1. What is your profession and why did you decide to choose this field?

 Unsung Heroes in Rainbow Braille

-Here is my biggest achievement to date.
-My art piece is called Unsung Heroes in Rainbow Braille.
+Here is Clarke Reynolds’ biggest achievement to date.
+His art piece is called Unsung Heroes in Rainbow Braille.
 Those dots are people who have kept this country going during COVID like teachers, care workers, etc. It was turned into a poster and put in an arts trail in Portsmouth.